Chart Color Schemes

 Beaufort has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified five projects likely impacting the area, with key ones being Beaufort Bypass, Beaufort Linear Park Master Plan, Correa Park Residential Development, and Beaufort Commuter Car Park Upgrade.
-The following details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects that could affect this region.
+Notable projects include Beaufort Bypass, Beaufort Linear Park Master Plan, Correa Park Residential Development, and Beaufort Commuter Car Park Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.